digitalfondue/mjml4j/README.md

 ```

 The `render` static method accept as a parameters:
-1) a string, which will be then parsed and processed by the html5 parser (jfiveparse) or it can accept a `org.w3c.dom.Document` document
+1) a string which will be then parsed and processed by the [html5 parser (jfiveparse)](https://github.com/digitalfondue/jfiveparse), or it can accept a `org.w3c.dom.Document`
 2) a configuration object with language and optionally direction